i40-Tools/HeterogeneityExampleData/AutomationML/M6-Grouping/Testbeds-4/readme.md

 This is an example for Grouping and Aggregation

-There are two heterogenity files in this example generated from "seed-26.aml".
+There are two heterogenity files in this example generated from "seed.aml".

-a) "seed-26-Grouping-1.aml"
+a) "seed-Grouping-1.aml"
-b) "seed-26-Grouping-0.aml"
+b) "seed-Grouping-0.aml"

 It contains the following conflicts: